xzb030/IMG_Survey/README.md

 # IMG_Survey_Supp

+This repository complements this article.
+To facilitate better access to relevant literature, we provide links to the 110 articles mentioned in the article, as well as relevant codes for these articles.
+In addition, we have provided links to commonly used data sets.

 ## Outline
 - [IMG_Survey_Supp](#img_survey_supp)
   - [Links to articles and code](#links-to-articles-and-code)
   - [Common data set and links](#common-data-set-and-links)
     - [Triangle Mesh](#triangle-mesh)
     - [Quadrilateral mesh](#quadrilateral-mesh)

-This repository is a supplement to the article.
-To facilitate better access to the relevant literature, we give here links to the 110 articles mentioned in the article, as well as an additional evaluation of these articles.

 ## Links to articles and code
 | Paper       | Code        | Source       |